-During the process of training junior staff up through the ranks into management we often run into problems getting our trainees to look and think ahead.
+During the process of training junior staff to move-up through the ranks into management, we often run into problems getting our trainees to look and think ahead.
 It has taken me a while to understand why this is such an issue but I think I’ve had some sort of minor breakthrough in my thinking.

 Ordinary staff come to work each day, do their thing and leave without a care in the world; they work from shift to shift.
 If you promote them to supervisor and are training them, you have to get them to think and plan over a different time period.
 They usually have to consider about a month ahead in order to deal with responsibilities such as cyclical stock ordering and staff rostering.

-Over the 35 years I have been training managers and supervisors, I have forced many people to get a diary or organiser and taught them how to use them.
-This generally starts off well and subsequent spot checks reveal pages full of follow-up notes, performance appraisal notes, to do items and appointments.
+Over the 35 years I have been training managers and supervisors, I have forced many people to get a diary or electronic organiser (AKA Smartphone) and taught them how to use them.
+This generally starts off well and subsequent spot checks reveal follow-up notes, performance appraisal notes, to do items and appointments.

 Six months later, usually after some preventable disaster or upheaval we may spot check the diary situation again only to find a collection of blank pages and imaginative excuses.
 This happens often enough to suggest that it is almost normal behaviour.
 Interestingly, I have discovered that people with certain subject choices at school are better than others in maintaining the routine of staying organised.